 The cultural events and trips offered by the Madrid program are carefully chosen to facilitate immersion into the Spanish culture and language, as well as to provide an academically significant experience.
-All students enroll in the one-credit course “Introduction to Spanish Culture”.
+All students enroll in the two-credit course “Introduction to Spanish Culture”.
 This course sets the tone for the program and helps synthesize in-class theory with real-world experiences.

 The Stanford Program in Spain holds an on-site Orientation that will help familiarize students with both the program and the city of Madrid.
 The Orientation involves a wide range of presentations, workshops and activities mandatory for all students.
 Also, class sessions for “Introduction to Spanish Culture” will be held during Orientation.
 This course gives structure to the 10-week experience through a number of lectures and activities intended to cover a wide selection of culturally and academically significant topics.
 Both the Orientation and the mid-quarter weekend Bing Study Trip form part of this course.
 There will also be a Cultural Activities Program as part of this course, where students will be required to attend at least three cultural activities offered throughout the quarter.
 At the end of the program, students will combine assigned readings with hands-on knowledge to prepare a two to three page paper written in Spanish.

 The Bing Study Trip, a three-day visit to a specific area of Spain, allows students to familiarize themselves with Spain’s diversity and to fulfill a number of academic goals associated with the area visited.